cazyw/shakespeare-quotes/README.md

 ### Display

 The front-end is using `React`.
-Currently users are able to search tags and display quotes matching one or more of the tags entered.
+Currently users are able to:
+* submit quotes to be entered into the collection
+* display all quotes in the collection
+* display quotes that match a keyword

 This section is still being worked on.
+This is my first real dive into React so it's been a learning experience looking at how to build the front-end using React components, how to dynamically render content based on its state and pass data between parent and child elements.
+I'm going through Stephen Grider's course on Udemy [Modern React with Redux](https://www.udemy.com/react-redux/) as a foundation for how to use React but applying it to my own project.
+Currently my setup is a bit ad-hoc but as I go through this course, I intend to refactor as necessary.

 ## Contributing